paulhammond/gocollectd/README.md

 ## License

-Copyright (c) 2013 Paul Hammond.
-Gocollectd is available under the MIT license, see [LICENSE.txt](LICENSE.txt) for details
+Copyright (c) 2013 Paul Hammond. gocollectd is available under the MIT license, see [LICENSE.txt](LICENSE.txt) for details